mam737/Application_Materials/README.md

 # Application_Materials

-My application materials for fellowships and societies shared publicly to guide others
+This repository shares my successfull application materials for various fellowships and societies.
+When applying, I drew guidance and inspiration from others' shared material to understand how to format and best communicate my ideas.
+I now return the favor by making my applications available.
+I hope they help you create the best possible application material.
+If you need any further information, please feel free to reach out to me (e-mail: mam737@cornell.edu, twitter: @ManishaMuna)